willemw12/get_iplayer_downloader/README.md

 get\_iplayer\_downloader's default configuration has two get\_iplayer presets defined:

-* radio - for radio programme episodes and podcasts
+* radio - for radio episodes and podcasts
-* tv - for television programme episodes
+* tv - for television episodes

 The preset names are configurable.